This Cupboard is Real Art - 'Secret Hideout' an interactive artwork in a cupboard

 I love the freedom in painting collage paper, painting just for the joy of playing with colour.
 I end up with lovely blends and textures which is great for projects like this.
 I had a lot of fun layering all these scrumptious textural goodies and bringing my garden into bloom.

-Lights were also added to the cupboard to give that dream-like quality that very distant memories have.
+Lights were also added to the cupboard to invoke that dream-like quality that very distant memories have.
 And I loved that the lights could be set so that each level would glow a different colour, that really was perfection.

 It was then time to assemble all the pieces, carefully arranging the blocks to create depth and placing each leaf and tree just so.